CensoredUsername/dynasm-rs/doc/langref_riscv.md

 <code>[xn]</code>                | An `X` family register is used as the address to be resolved.
 <code>[xn {, imm } ]</code>      | An `X` family register is used as base with an optional integer offset as the address to be resolved.
 <code>[sp {, imm } ]</code>      | The `sp` register is used as base with an optional integer offset as the address to be resolved.
 <code>[xn {, labelref } ]</code> | The lower 12 bits of a relocation are added to an address in the `X` family register.
-See the section on pc-relative instruction for further details.
+See the section on pc-relative instructions for further details.

 #### Immediates

-The RISC-V instruction features both signed and unsigned immediate operands.
-The size of these immediates is often not a clean amount of bytes but instead measured in bits.
-Dynasm-rs expects the type of any dynamic RISC-V immediates to be passed to be `u32` for unsigned immediates and `i32` for signed immediates, with the exception of the >32bits `li` pseudo-instructions.
+The RISC-V instruction set features both signed and unsigned immediate operands.
+The size of these immediates is often not a clean amount of bytes and thus a larger than the maximum value integer type is needed to pass these arguments.
+Dynasm-rs expects the type of any dynamic RISC-V immediates to be passed to be `u32` for unsigned immediates and `i32` for signed immediates, with the exception of the >32bits `li` pseudo-instructions which use `i64`.
 These immediates are where possible validated at compile time.
-If an impossible immediate is requested at runtime, this will result in a panic.
+If an impossible immediate is provided at runtime, this will result in a panic.

 Several instructions have additional requirements on any passed immediates.
 Consult the instruction reference for the exact requirements of each instruction.